-In the table provided, give a summary of the community activities involving the DSU staff, SILC members/staff and CIL board members or staff during the reporting year.
-Include in this count only CILs in the statewide network of centers that do not receive Part C funds.
+In the table provided, give a summary of the community activities involving the DSE staff, SILC members/staff and CIL board members or staff during the reporting year.
+Include in this count only CILs in the statewide network of centers that do not receive Subchapter C funds.
 Add more rows as needed.

-Including information about the community activities of non-Part C centers in the statewide network, in addition to DSU and SILC community activities, will help provide a more complete picture of the independent living program’s impact on the lives of individuals with disabilities.
+Including information about the community activities of non-Subchapter C centers in the statewide network, in addition to DSE and SILC community activities, will help provide a more complete picture of the independent living program’s impact on the lives of individuals with disabilities.

 For each activity, complete the following columns: